 At Apsalar we do a great deal of in-depth analysis on this digital advertising topic.
 We’ve been key pioneers in audience based mobile programmatic media.
 In 2016, we launched the Apsalar Mobile Marketing Cloud, which provides the data and intelligence layer that is essential for more efficient mobile app ad spending programs.

-We work with dozens of the largest app publishers in retail, travel, personal finance, on-demand services and gaming to measure, analyze, segment and deliver marketing audiences to the digital advertising publishers and technology partners that work best for each brand.
+We work with dozens of the largest app publishers in retail, travel, personal finance, on-demand services and gaming to measure, analyze, segment and deliver marketing audiences to the digital advertising publishers and technology partners that work best for each brand and gaming product or place such as sites like www.hourtomidnight.com that promote games places as well.
 The Apsalar Mobile Marketing Cloud has four broad components:

 - Attribution Measurement: Premium attribution that measures the effectiveness of Android and iOS app marketing across partners, campaigns and creatives, and tracks all user actions in rich, first-party profiles.
 Our platform precisely measures and attributes credit for all mobile ads in support of app installs and re-engagements, including native ads, mobile video ads, mobile display ads, and more.

 - Business and User Analytics: A robust set of category-leading iOS and Android analytics tools enable both long-term business analysis and the uncovering insights into the behaviors of high-value Android and iOS app users.

 - User Data & Audience Segmentation and Management: These precision segmentation tools to create highly-targeted audiences of users for tailored marketing efforts and to analyze performance against key KPIs

 - Audience Distribution: A powerful synchronization engine to securely share audiences with mobile marketing partners for targeted efforts while protecting client businesses from costly data leakage.